aninaredla/ReviewSentimentAnalysis/README.md

 # Project Goal
-Evaluating Sentiment Analysis performance on bank customer reviews in India and North America using python NLP.
+- Evaluating Sentiment Analysis performance on bank customer reviews in India and North America using python NLP.
+- This project was done in a jupyter notebook in Google Colab.

 ## Dataset Summary
-The project utilized customer reviews from both Indian and hypothetical North American banks.
+The project utilized customer review data from both Indian (d1 in code) and hypothetical North American (d2 in code) banks.
 These datasets included varied feedback on banking services, enabling a comparative analysis of sentiment classification.

 ## Skills Used
 Applied statistical and NLP techniques to preprocess text, analyze sentiment, and conduct topic modeling.
 Evaluated model performance with statistical tests and visualizations, highlighting insights from different geographic datasets.